JGCRI/tethys/docs/source/getting_started.rst

 Installation
 ------------
-As a prerequisite, you'll need to have `Python <https://www.python.org/downloads/>`_ installed, and if you plan on querying a GCAM database, `Java <https://openjdk.org>`_ must be installed and added to your path.
+As a prerequisite, you'll need to have `Python <https://www.python.org/downloads/>`_ installed (version 3.9 or above), and if you plan on querying a GCAM database, `Java <https://openjdk.org>`_ must be installed and added to your path.

 **tethys** can be installed from GitHub using pip::